 A student who intends to graduate with a master’s degree, bachelor’s degree, associate degree or certificate will be permitted to participate in the Spring Semester Commencement Ceremony only if the student complies with the following procedure:

 - Students are to file their Application for Graduation the semester before the semester of graduation.
 Application forms are available online at www.msubillings.edu Refer to the academic calendar for due dates.
-The graduation fee should be paid at the Cashier’s Window and the application needs to be filed with the Office of Admissions and Records, McMullen first floor west.
+The graduation fee should be paid at the Cashier’s Window and the application needs to be filed with the Registrar's Office, McMullen first floor west.
 This application is good for one year from the date of information supplied by the student on the Application for Graduation in the blank labeled “Semester/Year Graduating.”
 After one calendar year from that date, the application will be destroyed and the student will need to re-apply and re-pay the fee.
-If the fee presents a hardship, please contact Admissions and Records.
+If the fee presents a hardship, please contact the Registrar.

 The Application for Graduation is required in order to prepare and forward the Final Evaluation for Graduation to the necessary offices for approval.
 A student who submits an Application for Graduation after the designated due date will be assessed a late graduation application fee and may have the final evaluation for graduation processed the following semester and will graduate at the end of that particular semester.

 The Final Evaluation will be circulated during the student’s final semester.
-The Final Evaluation must be completed, must have all the required signatures, and must be returned to the Office of Admissions and Records before notification of the student’s graduation is posted on the student’s Official Academic Record.
+The Final Evaluation must be completed, must have all the required signatures, and must be returned to the Registrar's Office before notification of the student’s graduation is posted on the student’s Official Academic Record.

 - Student must meet, by the end of the Summer Session, all of the graded requirements for graduation or be enrolled in Pass/No Pass coursework (excluding student teaching) the following Fall Semester and meet all the requirements for graduation by the end of that Fall Semester.